r-gilchrist/salary-calc-fullstack/README.md

 ## Usage

 - [Download docker desktop](https://www.docker.com/products/docker-desktop/) and enable WSL2 integration
-- In a terminal, navigate to `root/frontend` and run `tpm start`.
+- In a terminal, navigate to `root/frontend` and run `npm start`.
 This will build the required `JavaScript` files.
 - In another terminal (you are free to close the one from above), navigate to the root directory of this project.
 - `docker-compose up -d` will build the stack
 - Navigate to http://localhost/html/home.html in your browser of choice